cortexlabs/cortex/docs/clusters/management/auth.md

 ### API management

-Cortex client relies on AWS IAM to authenticate requests (e.g. `cortex deploy`, `cortex get`) to a cluster on AWS.
-The client will include a get-caller-identity request that has been signed with the credentials from the default credential provider chain along with original request.
-The operator executes the presigned request to verify that credentials are valid and belong to the same account as the IAM entity of the cluster.

-AWS credentials required to authenticate cortex client requests to the operator don't require any specific permissions; they must only be valid credentials within the same AWS account.
+The Cortex CLI and Python client rely on AWS IAM to authenticate requests to a cluster on AWS (e.g. `cortex deploy`, `cortex get`).
+AWS credentials required to authenticate Cortex client requests to the operator don't require any specific permissions; they must only be valid credentials within the same AWS account as the Cortex cluster.
 However, managing the cluster (i.e. running `cortex cluster *` commands) does require permissions.

 ## Authorizing your APIs

-When spinning up a cortex cluster, you can provide additional policies to authorize your APIs to access AWS resources by creating a policy and adding it to the `iam_policy_arns` list.
+When spinning up a cortex cluster, you can provide additional policies to authorize your APIs to access AWS resources by creating a policy and adding it to the `iam_policy_arns` list in your cluster configuration file.

 If you already have a cluster running and would like to add additional permissions, you can update the policy that is created automatically during `cortex cluster up`.
-In [IAM console](https://console.aws.amazon.com/iam/home?policies#/policies) search for `cortex-<cluster_name>-<region>` to find the policy that has been attached to your cluster.
+In the [IAM console](https://console.aws.amazon.com/iam/home?policies#/policies), search for `cortex-<cluster_name>-<region>` to find the policy that has been attached to your cluster.
 Adding more permissions to this policy will automatically give more access to all of your Cortex APIs.

 _NOTE: The policy created during `cortex cluster up` will automatically be deleted during `cortex cluster down`.
 It is recommended to create your own policies that can be specified in `iam_policy_arns` field in cluster configuration.
 The precreated policy should only be updated for development and testing purposes._

 ## Minimum IAM Policy

-The policy listed below contains the minimum permissions required to manage a Cortex cluster (i.e. via `cortex cluster *` commands).
+The policy shown below contains the minimum permissions required to manage a Cortex cluster (i.e. via `cortex cluster *` commands).

 Replace the following placeholders with their respective values in the policy template below: `$CORTEX_CLUSTER_NAME`, `$CORTEX_ACCOUNT_ID`, `$CORTEX_REGION`.